-Recruit simulated patients (if applicable): These may be professional actors, staff members or volunteers from the community.

-Recruit participants: Consider audience, availability, cost and shared learning needs.

-Test equipment/props: Establish a contingency plan if technology does not work.

-Faculty orientation: Faculty briefing often occurs immediately prior to the participants arrival for the simulation activity or, alternatively, in advance.
+- Recruit simulated patients (if applicable): These may be professional actors, staff - Recruit participants: Consider audience, availability, cost and shared learning needs. - Test equipment/props: Establish a contingency plan if technology does not work. - Faculty orientation: Faculty briefing often occurs immediately prior to the participants arrival for the simulation activity or, alternatively, in advance.
 Consider the best time to brief the faculty when planning the activity.
-This can be done in advance or on the day of the simulation activity.
+This can be done in advance or on the day